 State Farm argued that the Solanos failed to provide a “full, complete and meaningful EUO” and to provide all of the requested documents.
 The insurer contended that it was entitled to summary judgment because the policyholders had failed to satisfy a “condition precedent” to having the claim paid.
 The trial court agreed and granted summary judgment to State Farm.

 When it comes to participating in an EUO, submitting a proof of loss, providing requested supporting documentation and satisfying other conditions precedent under a homeowner policy, compliance can have a substantial impact on an insured’s right to recovery.
-Once a dispute has arisen with your insurance company and an EUO has been requested, you might want to seek legal advice to ensure you do not jeopardize your right to compensation for your loss.
-If you are involved in a dispute with your homeowner’s insurance company, experienced residential insurance claims attorney J.P.
-Gonzalez-Sirgo can help you avoid these types of legal traps and pitfalls.
-Miami property damage claims lawyer J.P.
-Gonzalez-Sirgo welcomes the opportunity to answer your questions and explain your rights.
-Mr. Gonzalez-Sirgo handles disputed claims in Miami and throughout Florida.
-The Law Firm of J.P.
-Gonzalez-Sirgo, P.A. offers free consultations and case evaluations.
-No Recovery, No Lawyer Fees.
-Call 305-461-1095 or Toll Free 1-866-71-CLAIM.
+Once a dispute has arisen with your insurance company and an EUO has been requested, you should seek legal advice from an experienced insurance claims lawyer to ensure you do not jeopardize your right to compensation for your loss.